mdolab/pygeo/doc/getting_started.rst

 Local design variables represent *perturbations* to the FFD control points in the specified direction, in absolute units.
 For example, setting the array of local design variables to all zeros would produce the baseline FFD shape.
-Setting one entry in the array to ``0.5`` would pull a single control point upward by 0.5 units, which stretches the point set locally near that control point.
+Setting one entry in the array to ``0.5`` would pull a single control point upward by 0.5 units, which stretches the pointset locally near that control point.

 Generally, local design variables are defined in only one direction, the one requiring the finest local control.
 Gross changes to the geometry in other axes can be handled well using global design variables, to be addressed later.